 Smart Bike Lock

 Lattis wanted to improve a product that arguably hadn’t been innovated since its inception -- the bike lock.
-For years the bike lock was a large cumbersome device that served a single purpose, keeping things secure with varying degrees of success.
+For years the bike lock was a large, cumbersome device that served a single purpose, keeping things secure with varying degrees of success.

 Lattis needed an inherently flexible solar panel conforming to their curved design.
 Additionally, it was important the solar wouldn’t distract from the overall cosmetic appeal and industrial design of the Ellipse.
-They also needed a panel able to harvest energy from any outdoor location, often in the shade and not positioned directly facing the sun.
+They also needed a panel able to harvest energy from any outdoor location, often in the shade, and not positioned directly facing the sun.

-After consulting with PowerFilm to create a solution, amorphous silicon was selected to fulfill the their design and energy requirements.
+After consulting with PowerFilm to create a solution, amorphous silicon was selected to fulfill their design and energy requirements.

-Interested in a custom solution?
+Are you interested in a custom solution?